MrOtherGuy/fx-autoconfig/readme.md

 The function only supports modifiers `"alt"`, `"shift"`, `"ctrl"`, `"meta"` and `"accel"` modifiers.
 Valid key values are `A-Z` `a-z` `-` and function keys `F1`-`F12`.

-This function cannot create hotkeys with this that would override Firefox built-in hotkeys (not yet at least).
+The created hotkey will override built-in hotkeys.

 The id field in the details object should have some unique value, but this is not enforced.